Certain records retained by the NTSB may fall under exemptions of the FOIA. The NTSB may deny a request based on the following exemptions:

 - The legal basis for your appeal (i.e., why you think the NTSB should release the information that the NTSB withheld in the initial determination).

-If a requester believes that additional records exist, their appeal must specify why they think such records exist and, if possible, where they believe such records might be located.
+If you believes that additional records exist, your appeal must specify why you think such records exist and, if possible, where you believe such records might be located.
 Appeals should be addressed to the NTSB's Managing Director:

 National Transportation Safety Board